anji1505/docker-assign/README.md

 * I had a zip file.
 I did unzip that by using the below command.

-* I had no unzip installation so i install the unzip by using
+* I had no unzip installation so I installed the unzip by using

      ``` sudo apt-get install unzip ```